 This RIBA East 2020 shortlisted project, involved the renovation and thermal upgrade of the Grade II Listed, modernist house by Dyson and Hebeler.
 Kingswillow House is a unique, inter-war family home that epitomises Modern Movement architecture.

-The house was published in the architectural press at the time of its construction, but after decades of neglect, was cold, damp and draughty.
+The house was published in the architectural press at the time of its construction, and technically ahead of its time, but after decades of neglect, was cold, damp and draughty.
 The large flat roof leaked and the original Crittall windows were so rusted that they would no longer close.
-Reinforced concrete canopies and lintels, ahead of their time when constructed, were rusting and breaking apart and the brickwork was spalling.
-The house was completely uninsulated, and eerily cold.
+Reinforced concrete canopies and lintels, ahead of their time when constructed, were rusting and breaking apart, and the brickwork was spalling.
+The house was completely un-insulated, and eerily cold.

 While GHA could have taken an essential repair only approach to the project which is common for most listed buildings, it became apparent a full thermal upgrade was required to provide a comfortable and energy efficient family home for the long term.

 With such a pure, sculptural form of architecture, the original house was challenging to upgrade, and any works were going to affect its appearance.
 Therefore all decisions have been a balance of heritage value against environmental performance.
 This involved a close working relationship between the client, GHA, conservation and building control and has successfully resulted in a 91% reduction in energy consumption, which translates to an 86% reduction in CO2 emissions.